 For blogs and essays about my conservation work, click here.

-The Field Museum's rapid inventory team partners with governments and indigenous peoples in the Andes-Amazon region to protect wilderness areas that aren't parks but that probably deserve to be.
-Our teams of biologists, social scientists, and local experts carry out inventories of the biological and cultural assets of these areas, and use them to build arguments that have helped create 17 new parks covering more than 21 million acres.
-I've collected plants on seven rapid inventories and edited ten inventory reports.
+The Field Museum's rapid inventory team partners with governments and indigenous peoples in the Andes-Amazon region to protect wilderness areas that aren't parks but probably deserve to be.
+Our teams of biologists, social scientists, and local experts carry out inventories of the biological and cultural assets of these areas, and build technical arguments that have helped create 17 new parks covering more than 21 million acres.
+I've collected plants on 8 rapid inventories and edited 11 inventory reports.
 More here.

 In 2002, John Terborgh and a team of biologists and social scientists mounted an expedition to the Alto Purús watershed, in southern Amazonian Peru.
 The following year our team published a 350-page book summarizing what was known about the area and laying out recommendations for its conservation.
-One year after that, the Peruvian government declared Alto Purús National Park and protected an area of Amazonian forest the size of Massachusetts.
+One year after that, the Peruvian government declared Alto Purús National Park and Purús Communal Reserve, which together protect an area of Amazonian forest the size of Massachusetts.
 More here.

 Since 1997 I’ve worked with Ecuadorean and Peruvian colleagues to produce two compilations of what is currently known about the countries’ >10,000 endemic plant species.
 That work led to the creation of Ecuador's first list of endangered plant species, the listing of thousands of species on the IUCN Red List of Threatened Species, and a paper in Science arguing that 22–47% of plant species on Earth may be globally threatened.
 In 2016 I co-authored a paper in Science Advances proposing threat categories for 15,000 Amazonian tree species.
 More here.